 \subsection{Local Temporal Enhancement Module}

-In order to achieve robust and accurate detection on keyframe, we believe that it is crucial to effectively model local motion patterns, especially when dealing with dynamic complex scenes.
-Considering the powerful capability of convLSTM~\cite{shiConvolutionalLSTMNetwork2015} and their variants~\cite{wangPredRNNRecurrentNeural2023,tangSwinLSTMImprovingSpatiotemporal2023,chenSSTNetSlicedSpatioTemporal2024,chenDenseMovingInfrared2024} in spatiotemporal representation learning, also combining HGNNs' advantages of higher-order learning, we design Hypergraph Convolution LSTM and its basic Cell (HCCell).
-In HCCell, higher-order messages can be propagated between different gates in a commmon semantic space, which greatly enhances its local spatiotemporal feature learning capability.
+To achieve robust and accurate detection on keyframe, we that it is crucial to effectively model local motion patterns, particularly when addressing dynamic complex scenes.
+Considering the powerful capability of convLSTM~\cite{shiConvolutionalLSTMNetwork2015} and its variants~\cite{wangPredRNNRecurrentNeural2023,tangSwinLSTMImprovingSpatiotemporal2023,chenSSTNetSlicedSpatioTemporal2024,chenDenseMovingInfrared2024} in spatiotemporal representation learning, in combination with HGNNs' advantages in higher-order learning, we designed a hypergraph convolution LSTM and its basic cell (HCCell).
+ConvLSTMs are inherently constrained by local receptive fields, limited to modeling low-order, grid-based spatial correlations.
+Contrarily, the HCU within the HCCell is designed to capture global high-order semantic dependencies.
+This transition from local, low-order feature extraction to global, high-order relational learning allows HCCell to enhance its local spatiotemporal feature learning capability.

-Specifically, we made the following improvements based on the ConvLSTM node.
-As shown in~\Cref{fig:arch}, we first project the input $\mathcal{X}_t$ and hidden state $\mathcal{H}_{t-1}$ into the same semantic space via ${1\times1}$ convolution.
+We made the following improvements based on the ConvLSTM node.
+As shown in~\Cref{fig:arch}, we first project the input $\mathcal{X}_t$ and hidden state $\mathcal{H}_{t-1}$ into the same semantic space using ${1\times1}$ convolution.
 Then, we perform high-order semantic enhancement by HCU to obtain the enhanced feature $\mathcal{L}_{h}$.
 Subsequently, we apply convolution with residual connections to achieve semantic modulation of $\mathcal{L}_{h}$ and obtain $\mathcal{F}_t$.
-After that, we split $\mathcal{F}_t$ along the channel dimension and then apply corresponding activation functions to finally obtain four gates.
-The computational model of the HCCell mathematically follows:
+Subsequently, we split $\mathcal{F}_t$ along the channel dimension and then apply corresponding activation functions to finally obtain four gates.
+The computational model of the HCCell is presented mathematically as follows: